 It is proven that one of the key factors in breaking the chain of poverty, and associated social issues, is to create employment and provide income for people in the most deprived communities.
 Crystal Palace – Foundation and Club – are both a major employer within the local area, but we recognise there are still local residents for whom job prospects would be a major stepping-stone in improving their lives.

 Through our consultations with local businesses we are also aware there is a ‘disconnect’ between what employers look for in successful candidates for work, and the skills and ambitions of many applicants.
-A key part of the Crystal Palace FC Foundation strategy is to bridge that gap.
+A key part of the Palace for Life Foundation strategy is to bridge that gap.

 The Foundation has established a great basis for developing working relationships with young people furthest away from the labour market, to help secure employment by enabling them build skills, confidence and undertake work experience placements.
 We also play an active part in providing progression routes into the community sports sector, and many of our young people have gained qualifications and undertaken jobs with the Foundation or other organisations within the sporting arena.